drorlab/atom3d/atom3d/cpp/hdf5-reader/README.md

-# Example C++ Reader for ATOM3D data
+# Example C++ Reader for ATOM3D data in HDF format

-## TO DO

-* Read a single HDF5 file as in 'readdata.cpp', adapted to ATOM3D data.
-* Check whether 'chunks.cpp' can be adapted for sharded datasets.
+Incomplete!
+Can only read coordinates.

 ## Installation